It is critical that the turmeric curcumin supplement we take contains sufficient curcuminoids in order for us to receive any health benefits.

 Here’s that score again:

-This therapeutic use of the 95% extract came about because the curcumin inside “regular” turmeric powder is so poorly absorbed by our digestive systems.
-(8)
+This therapeutic use of the 95% extract came about because the curcumin inside “regular” turmeric powder is so poorly absorbed by our digestive systems, as dozens of studies have shown.

-You’d have to be eating a turmeric-rich traditional Indian diet 24/7/365 to get even a fraction of the curcumin used in the clinical research trials.
-(9)
+You’d have to be eating a turmeric-rich traditional Indian daily diet 24/7/365 to get even a fraction of the curcumin used in the clinical research trials.

 Curcumin’s effective clinical trial doses

-In this brief section before the curcumin supplement reviews, I’ll be sharing what the effective clinical dosages for curcumin are for typical “standardized to 95% curcuminoids” turmeric extract.
+In this brief section before the turmeric supplement reviews, I’ll be sharing what the effective clinical dosages for curcumin are for typical “standardized to 95% curcuminoids” extract of turmeric.

-You’ll want to know how much to take every day before you plunk down any moolah on a turmeric curcumin supplement.
+You’ll want to know how much to take every day before you plunk down any money on a turmeric supplement.

-Below are curcumin dosage ranges that were successfully used in multiple clinical studies for each of their respective health issues, courtesy of Healthline.
+Below are curcumin dosage ranges that were successfully used in multiple clinical studies for each of their respective health issues.

 Assuming its standardized to 95%, then the amount of curcumin per day is: